 7. Prepare the table legs

-On one of the the square edges of each table leg, use the chamfer bit and route a chamfer at least 3 inches long.
+On one of the the square edges of each table leg, use the 45 degree Chamfer Router bit and route a chamfer at least 3 inches long.

 8. Prepare corner brackets